Double or dual axle trailers and trucks will be charged by weight at the normal rate.

 QN: When is the best time to come?

 This weekend is popular with residents.
 We roster on extra staff, who will move down the line and check ID and waste items to help move cars along as quickly as possible – please have your ID ready.
-Please be patient and courteous with our staff at all times, who are giving up their weekend to help make this event possible.

 Please do not hold up the queue by bringing the wrong types of wastes to the tollbooth.
 Rude and aggressive behaviour will mean immediate refusal to the landfill and will hold everyone else up.